High School Student Enrollment Information

 Dual Enrollment permits High School students to take College courses at their high school campus as part of their regular school day (generally period 1-6).
 High School students are not charged the College Enrollment fees and typically receive both High School and College credit for the course.

 Concurrent Enrollment High School students are eligible to enroll in MSJC courses for which they have been approved as a result of completing and submitting an approved School/Parent Agreement (SPA) form.
 These courses take place outside the traditional high school day (online, evenings, or weekends).
-For additional information, please visit our website here: msjc.edu/enroll/high-school-students.html
+For additional information, please visit our website here: msjc.edu/apply/high-school-students.html

 Open Sections are courses offered in collaboration between MSJC and a specific High School.
 They are available to approved high school students currently attending that specific high school, as well as the MSJC general student population whether in high school or not.